scottbuckley/ethernaut-notes/README.md

 }
 </details>

 It seems that everything we need to solve this level we have already learned in the previous level.
-The only requirement to pass this level is to call the level contract's `changeOwner()` method from our own deployed contract.
+The only requirement to complete this level is to call the level contract's `changeOwner()` method from our own deployed contract.
 I deployed the following contract, and calling `makeCall()` completed the level for me.
 ```
 contract PhoneCall {
     address private telephoneAddress = [ethernaut's contract address here];